oehh/DRL_continuous-control/README.md

 Create (and activate) a new environment with Python 3.6.

 Linux or Mac:
-conda create --name drlnd python=3.6 source activate drlnd
+- conda create --name drlnd python=3.6
+- source activate drlnd

 Windows:
-conda create --name drlnd python=3.6 activate drlnd
+- conda create --name drlnd python=3.6
+- activate drlnd

-Follow the instructions in this repository to perform a minimal install of OpenAI gym.
+Follow the instructions in this repository (https://github.com/openai/gym) to perform a minimal install of OpenAI gym.

-Next, install the classic control environment group by following the instructions here.
-Then, install the box2d environment group by following the instructions here.
 Clone the repository (if you haven't already!), and navigate to the python/ folder.
 Then, install several dependencies.

 git clone https://github.com/udacity/deep-reinforcement-learning.git